darkdarcool/Unity3D-Tutorial/unity/basics/Debuglog.md

 Debug.Log("Hello, World!");
 ```
 When you run the script, you should see text saying `Hello, World!`.
 Since it is a string, you can put variables into the statment to see what it prints!

+You can also put variables in the string as you would in C#(with $ string or +).

+It allows you to see what the variable may be a certain times, and why something you want to happen doesn't!